About the Library

 1.4.
 The Library gives preference to the acquisition of English-language materials.
 Material in languages other than English are included in the collection if they support teaching and learning in languages taught at UWA.
 Foreign language materials can also be acquired if they are required for research.

-1.6.
-The Library also maintains and develops special collections in specific areas of focus, namely Australian literature and the Indian Ocean, which support the research community beyond The University of Western Australia.
+1.5.
+The Library maintains and develops special collections in specific areas of focus, namely Australian literature, and the Indian Ocean and the WA Aboriginal collection, which support the research community beyond The University of Western Australia.

 Affordable and open access to information